-The Department of Statistics Malaysia (DOSM) reported the leading cause of death in Malaysia as being ischaemic heart disease, which accounted for 17% out of 109,155 deaths that were medically certified in 2020.
-Ischaemic heart disease occurs due to the narrowing of arteries (coronary artery disease).
+The Department of Statistics Malaysia (DOSM) reported the leading cause of death in Malaysia as being ischaemic heart disease, which occurs due to the narrowing of arteries (coronary artery disease).

-This figure from the DOSM emphasises the significance of good heart health in Malaysia.
-The highly skilled and diverse team of specialists at Gleneagles Hospitals is equipped with advanced technology to help diagnose, treat, and manage cardiac diseases.
+This fact emphasises the significance of primary care for good heart health in Malaysia.
+The highly skilled and diverse team of heart specialists at Gleneagles Hospitals is equipped with advanced technology to help diagnose, treat, and manage cardiac diseases.

-Cardiovascular disease or heart disease includes a variety of conditions, such as heart rhythm issues, blood vessel disease, coronary artery disease and heart defects.
-These diseases typically involve narrow or obstructed blood vessels.
-However, they may also impair the muscles, valves or rhythm of the heart.
+Cardiovascular disease or heart disease includes a variety of conditions, such as heart rhythm issues, blood vessel disease, coronary artery disease, and heart defects.
+These diseases typically involve narrowing or obstructed blood vessels.
+However, they may also impair the muscles, valves, or rhythm of the heart.

-Here are the top 10 cardiovascular conditions and diseases in Malaysia:
+Here are the top 10 cardiovascular / heart conditions and diseases in Malaysia:

 What is the prevalence of heart disease in Malaysia?

-Ischaemic heart disease, also known as heart disease, which is caused by the narrowing of arteries (coronary artery disease) is the leading cause of death in Malaysia.
-The disease accounted for 11.6% of all medically certified deaths in 2000 and has since increased to 17.0% of all medically certified deaths in 2020.2
+Ischaemic heart disease, also known as heart disease, which is caused by the narrowing of arteries (coronary artery disease) is the leading cause of death in Malaysia.2

 Are coronary heart disease and ischemic heart disease the same?